Toronto FC: 2023: Downturn and management changes

-2024–present: Rebuilding under Herdman
+2024–present: Rebuilding under Herdman and Fraser

 Toronto FC's 2024 roster saw the appointment of Jonathan Osorio as club captain and a recommitment from stars Insigne and Bernardeschi.
 Notable signings to begin the season included the return of Richie Laryea completed via a transfer from Nottingham Forest and the signing of Kevin Long from Birmingham.
 Honduran international Deybi Flores, former Newcastle player Matty Longstaff, and Sheffield United youth defender Nicksoen Gomis also joined the team.

 The club secured a 0–0 result away against FC Cincinnati in its first game of the season, with notable performances by Sean Johnson, who secured his 100th MLS shutout, and debutant Flores.

 TFC would enjoy a positive start to the season, winning three of their subsequent four games and managing to equal the points total they achieved in the entirety of the 2023 season (22) by late May, following a 0–0 draw with the Philadelphia Union.
 However, despite an increased optimism from fans hoping to secure a post-season berth for the first time in half a decade, the team would collapse in the second half of the season, winning just 15 of a possible 54 points and missing the playoffs by just three points.

+After a disappointing 2024 Major League Soccer season, Toronto FC announced the resignation of head coach John Herdman on November 29, 2024.
+Herdman, who had joined the club in October 2023 after leaving his role as head coach of the Canada men's national team, oversaw a period of continued rebuilding.
+Toronto finished 11th in the Eastern Conference in 2024 and missed the MLS Cup Playoffs for the fourth consecutive season.